LAStools/LAStools/bin/lascanopy_README.txt

   corresponds to the height above ground and not the elevation of the point.
 With 'lasheight -i in.laz -replace_z -o out.laz' you can height-normalize a ground-classified LiDAR file.

+  Depending on the height cutoff or the input file it is possible that generated rasters contain only 'no data' values but not a single real value.
+Adding option '-remove_empty_rasters' to the command line will delete those files from disk.

   Let me know which other metrics you would like to see ...